RominM/SportSee/README.md

 ```shell
 npm start
 ```

 Please wait a few seconds.
+You should see : <br>

+`
-You should see "_Magic happens on port 3000_"
+Magic happens on port 3000
+`

 ---
 ## Frontend